EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.find_rot_pairs

 Find the best rotation required to match two catalogs using dist-rot hist Package: imUtil.patternMatch Description: Find the best rotation required to match two catalogs using The Kaiser method.
-The histogram of the distance and
+The histogram of the distance and angle between stars in the reference is cross correlated